bhbale/baleywalla/_posts/2025-03-17-which-affiliates.markdown

 ### Summary

-This → that → yay →
+Focus on diversifying revenue outside of subscriptions → Affiliates seemed logical as it was in our remit → We tested a few good ideas → These ideas translated to an estimated £100k additional revenue per year

 - My role
-- Leading design
+- Leading design within a product trio
-- Planning and facilitating ideation workshops
+- Planning and facilitating ideation sessions
-- Working closely with user researchers
+- Competitor and affiliate business research
-- Writing A/B test plans
+- Planning and writing A/B test plans
-- Collaborating with experimentation and data teams
+- Working closely with experimentation, data, and engineering teams
-- Ticket writing and being hand-ons with engineering
-- Final UAT sign off before shipping

 <figure>
     <img src="/uploads/which-affiliates-2.png" alt="blah blah">